iotexproject/halogrants/oep-proposals/open-template-iotex-dashboard-by-smartstake.md

 - Module - Delegate Performance - Delegate performance module allows assessment of performance of each delegate in near real-time (1 epoch, 8 epochs), short term (1 day, 7 days), long term (21 days) windows.
 The tooling will allow individual coin holders to assess the performance of the delegates they stake with or want to stake with.
 These tools are also useful for monitoring of the delegate health by delegates, by IoTeX, and by community
   - Delegate list - listing of all delegates status, uptime, rewards, expected returns, expected returns index (a relative performance index).
 Allows marking delegates as favorite for easy access.
+    -	Expected Return Index –  is a ratio of the Expected Returns/ER of a delegate as compared to the Average ER of all delegates in a given time window.
+A ratio of 1 means that a delegate is performing at an average level.
+A value <1 means that it performing worse than average and a value >1 means that it is performing better than average.
+This allows relative assessment of all delegates based on the returns.
   - Delegate details screens - shows basic delegate details and includes epoch and daily performance data presented using visual charts and tables
   -	Provide summary stats for blocks, rewards earned by delegates per epoch/day.
 Provide historical views for all performance stats and relevant delegate details.
 Stake history for delegate – chart showing how the staking history has changed for delegate over time since launch
   -	Delegate events – tabular view of all events related to a given delegate e.g. new votes, un-stake, fee changes, rewards claim and the amounts involved.
 Unlike a typical transaction explorer, the key difference here will be use of delegate names to improve readability